• Published 30 Jan 2023

 PTFE Heat Shrink Tubing

-Polytetrafluoroethylene or PTFE is best known under the brand name Teflon®.
+Polytetrafluoroethylene, or PTFE, is best known under the brand name Teflon®.
 When used in heat shrink tubing, this synthetic compound is highly resistant to chemicals and has an exceptionally low coefficient of friction, meaning that substances will slide off it very easily.
+They are typically found in applications, such as chemical processing, aerospace, medical instruments, and high-performance electrical insulation.

 FEP Heat Shrink Tubing